Diet culture has made food cravings into this enemy, but when we step back they’re actually a good thing!

 When our body is telling us it wants something that we would consider “bad” or “unhealthy,” we immediately might feel shameful, inadequate, anxious, or weak, and try to fight it off.
 But would we see it as a problem if we craved kale and broccoli?
 Probably not!

 I remember I used to get crazy cravings at night.
 I’d eat really healthfully all day, but then at night I’d crave anything sugary.
-I’d try so hard to fight the craving but what happened nearly 100% of the time, after eating everything else in the house but the kitchen sink, I’d finally cave and eat whatever it was I craved, like cookies.
+I’d try so hard to fight the craving, I’d have healthier versions of sugary things like raisins and fruit.
+I’d eat anything I could find that I deemed healthy to try and avoid eating a dessert-type food.
+But what happened nearly 100% of the time, after eating everything but the kitchen sink, I’d finally cave and eat whatever it was I craved, like cookies.
 And it wasn’t just a couple, it was like half a package of cookies.

 Where do cravings come from?

-Cravings can come from all kinds of reasons that stem from physical, nutritional, mental, emotional (both negative and positive, and hormonal needs and can be triggered by a number of factors.
+Cravings can come from all kinds of things that stem from physical, nutritional, mental, emotional (both negative and positive), and hormonal needs, and can be triggered by a bunch of factors.

 Sometimes it is more of an obvious signal from the body like an actual physical hunger which might come from waiting too long to eat between meals.
 Sometimes it is sparked from something in our environment like we see someone eating something on TV that looks delicious – then we craving it.
 Like whenever I get into a phase of being obsessed with cake decorating shows, I crave cake like crazy!